 Why do profit and loss accounts matter?

 In what kind of shape is your business financially?
-A profit and loss account – also known as an income statement, operating statement, or statement of financial performance – shows how your business is doing during a specific period.
+A profit and loss account shows how your business is doing during a specific period.
+It is also called an income statement, operating statement, or statement of financial performance.
+Read how to make a profit and loss account.

 The profit and loss account and the balance sheet together make up the financial statements.
-Eenmanszaken (sole proprietorships) are not required to draw up financial statements, while BVs are.
-How do you create a profit and loss account, and what is its purpose?
+Eenmanszaken (sole proprietorships) are not required to draw up financial statements, while bvs are.

 What is a profit and loss account?

-A profit and loss account is a periodic summary of a business’ income and expenditures; it is the financial record for a specific period (typically one year).
+A profit and loss account is a periodic summary of the income and expenditures of a business.
+It is the financial overview a specific period (typically 1 year).
 You simply add up all the revenues of your business and then deduct your expenses.

 What to include in your profit and loss account

-Revenue is the result of the sales of products and/or services over the course of one year.
+Turnover is the result of the sales of products and/or services over the course of one year.
 You must then deduct the purchase value from the revenue.
-Next, you add up all the business expenses you incur to achieve the sales results.
-Your profit is the outcome of: revenue less purchase value and expenses.
+Next, you add up all the business expenses.
+Your profit is the outcome of this sum: turnover minus purchase value and expenses.

 On page 17 of the Book of Finance, you will find an example of a profit and loss account (income statement).